-Mergers and acquisitions are incredibly beneficial with regards to market penetration, diversification of skills and growing their economies of scale.
+Mergers and acquisitions are incredibly beneficial with regards to market penetration, diversification of skills, and growing their economies of scale.
 That being said, there are a number of challenges as well.
-Complications such as organization acceptance, technology, and remote management are high-risk factors that can be deterred with the proper integration of an intranet software.
+Complications such as organization acceptance, technology, and remote management are high-risk factors that can be deterred with the proper integration of intranet software.

 Credit Union Mergers and Acquisition Problems

 1. Organizational Acceptance

 When a series of acquisitions occur, there is the risk of a culture clash.
 If two organizations have fundamentally different ways of doing business, it can generate angst or frustration, leading to demoralization and potentially a decline in employee retention.

 Credit Union Mergers and acquisitions can often generate uncertainty across the locations.
 Information sharing and internal communication are imperative to ensure all employees are aware of the new policies and standards.
 If the information is scattered, out of date or inaccessible, it can generate an air of uncertainty within an organization.

 As with any management, communication is crucial and already has a set of challenges.
 Whether it be intercultural differences, generational gaps, or varying communication styles, it can often be a barrier.
 As remote managers of newly-acquired locations, the distance can add additional constraints such as the ability to develop personal/face-to-face relationships, multitasking causing a distraction, or lost and forgotten emails.

 Ensuring employees feel valued by celebrating employee milestones and birthdays, communicating company core values and mission statements, and celebrate wins such as increasing NPA numbers or top revenue generators.

 2. Create and Use a Knowledge Base